thistlillo/UC5_pipeline_forked/README.md

 **IMPORTANT**
 Experiments are tracked remotely using the platform Neptune.ai (https://neptune.ai/).
 If you do not have an account, please set the variable REMOTE_LOG to False in the makefile.

+**IMPORTANT**
+Filenames containing the '_ext' substring are used for development purposes and might be unstable.

 **NOTE**
 The makefile (.mk) is automatically copied in the output folder of the experiment.